rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

  as long as there has
  been humans.
-The concepts of a store of wealth, of scarce and beautiful artifacts and talismans, what we can call proto-money have existed in every ancient culture.
+The concepts of a store of wealth, of scarce and beautiful artifacts, what we can call proto-money, have existed in every ancient culture.
 Primitive forms of money are as universal as animistic